 For example, watching Japanese news or listening to business podcasts in Japanese will introduce you to new, advanced vocabulary in context.

-Engage with fellow learners by joining online study groups or language exchange platforms like team language services.
+Engage with fellow learners by joining online study groups or language exchange platforms like Team Language Services.
 Practicing with others and engaging in conversations will help solidify the vocabulary and expressions you've learned.

 Understanding how many words in JLPT N1 and tackling the challenge of mastering 10,000 words can be a daunting task.